DerWaldi/Tiny-I2C-Drivers/README.md

 # TinyI2C-Drivers Library
-This is a library for connecting different I2C peripherals to a TinyAVR 1-series microcontroller.
+This is a library for connecting different I2C peripherals to a tinyAVR 1-series microcontroller.

 ## Getting Started

-You need to install megaTinyCore in order to use this library on a TinyAVR 1-series microcontroller: https://github.com/SpenceKonde/megaTinyCore/tree/master
+You need to install megaTinyCore in order to use this library on a tinyAVR 1-series microcontroller: https://github.com/SpenceKonde/megaTinyCore/tree/master

 <!-- START COMPATIBILITY TABLE -->